-The Clinical Trials Unit (CTU) is a US National Institutes of Health (NIH) and Division of AIDS (DAIDS) –funded program implemented at UZ-UCSF Collaborative Research Programme.
+The Clinical Trials Unit (CTU) is a US National Institutes of Health (NIH) and Division of AIDS (DAIDS) –funded program implemented at UZCHS-CTU, in collaboration with the University of California, San Francisco (UCSF).
 The primary goal of the CTU is to carry out the clinical research plans of the DAIDS HIV/AIDS clinical trial networks.
 To date, we have collaborated with the following five networks:

 - AIDS Clinical Trials Group (ACTG) for clinical management of HIV/AIDS, including co-infections and other HIV-related conditions, and translational research for new drug development